 Who was Walker now?
 A highly successful entrepreneur, who sadly looked at me, and said, “I have everything anyone could ever want.
 But I can’t stop trying to do more, make more money.”
-Although his personal life was completely empty and he had very little insight into who he was or what he actually wanted for himself, he could see that he was still allowing that belief — or his strategy — to govern him.
-But he couldn’t risk changing.
+Although his personal life was completely empty and he had very little insight into who he was or what he actually wanted for himself, he could see that he was still allowing that belief to govern him.

 4) Risking change.

 Walker could see that he was still living by his old strategy.
 But he struggled to risk changing.

 And change, even positive change, can be very difficult.